 According to their website, you just have to take one capsule of Probiotic Complex once per day (ideally, in the morning right before your first meal), and it will start going to work.

 These days, probiotic supplements can be found in just about every form and dose, from the far reaches of the Internet to your neighborhood pharmacy.
 Given this level of competition, is there anything that makes Nucific’s Probiotic Complex more worthy of your money?

 Let’s explore what we learned during our research so you can have some answers before handing over your money.

-Probiotics: What Are the Benefits & Side Effects?
+Probiotics: What Are the Benefits and Side Effects?

 Here’s the short version of how this process works: Your digestive tract is home to trillions of bacteria cells.

 Some of these are “good” in that they can provide benefits like helping to absorb vitamins from the food you eat and to fight off pathogens that can make you sick.
 Others are “bad” and can lead to bloating and gassiness, lack of energy, and frequent illness.

 In most instances, this balance between good and bad gut bacteria remains fairly even.
 This balance can be thrown out of whack, though, from factors like chronic stress, a less-than-stellar diet, illness, and a recent round of antibiotics.